Tom Kaulukukui

 Thomas Kaauwai Kaulukukui (January 22, 1913 – March 9, 2007) was an American football player and coach.
-He served as the head coach at the University of Hawaii in 1941, as co-head coach with Eugene Gill, and from 1946 to 1950.
-From 1956–1959 he served as head coach of ʻIolani preparatory school in Honolulu.
+He served as the head coach at the University of Hawaiʻi in 1941, as co-head coach with Eugene Gill, and from 1946 to 1950.
+From 1956 to 1959 he served as head coach of 'Iolani preparatory school in Honolulu.

 Kaulukukui was a standout college athlete who earned 17 letters in five sports and was the University of Hawaii's first All-American football player.
 He was nicknamed "Grass Shack" by legendary sportswriter Grantland Rice.
 His number, #32, is only one of two numbers to have ever been retired by the Hawaii football program.
+He was inducted into the University of Hawai'i Sports Circle of Honor in 1981 and the Polynesian Football Hall of Fame in 2021.

+During World War II, he served as a lieutenant in the United States Army Corps of Engineers.
+Prior to joining the Army, he was in a work battalion with Japanese-Americans who were not permitted to volunteer for the military.
+After his coaching stint at Hawaii ended, Kaulukukui ran an insurance agency before being appointed as federal marshal for the District of Hawaii in 1959.
+Kaulukukui was also a trustee for the Office of Hawaiian Affairs for 12 years and was chairman in 1989.